shynnobi/vite-powerflow/docs/github-ci-workflows-setup.md

 # GitHub CI Workflows Setup Guide

-This document describes the GitHub Actions workflows pre-configured in this starter project and provides guidance on ensuring they function correctly in your repository.
+This guide describes the pre-configured GitHub Actions workflows included in Vite PowerFlow and how to ensure they function correctly in your repository.

 ## Overview